bringlive/VPS-Pterodactyl/README.md

-# FREE VPS Pterodactyl [ E .
-G .
-G ]
+# FREE VPS Pterodactyl
 ---------------------
-# [ UBUNTU & DEBIAN & Alphine ] 💚
+# List
+- Debian
+- Ubuntu
+- Alpine
+- Rocky
-- Centos Soon !
+- OpenSuse
 ---------------------
 # 🔶 Installion
 ---------------------
-- Click On Nests > Import EGG /  and add nexus-vps.json
+- Run the script with: bash vpsfree.sh or ./vpsfree.sh
+- Choose your favours
 - Create a server with the EGG!
 ---------------------
 # Here ya go, Done!